KEEZ-RobG/docs/docs/faq/network.md

 logs can be omitted - other tools should provide visibility (Grafana,Explorers,...)

-### Is it possible to check if your validator is running correctly and what the rewards are without using Grafana/Prometheus?
+### Is it possible to check if my validator is running correctly and what the rewards are without using Grafana/Prometheus?

 You can use the CLI.
 We are improving the command: